celery/ceps/draft/celery-5-high-level-architecture.rst

 dynamically.

-In previous versions of Celery there are issues with the protocol which can cause Celery to generate very large messages.
+In previous versions of Celery there are issues with the protocol which can cause Celery to generate messages too large for storage in :term:`Message Brokers <Message Broker>`.
 There are also issues with the API and multiple implementation problems.

 In Celery 5 we're going to revamp the protocol, API and